omar1210-a/omar1210-a.github.io/wiki.md

 Hi, I’m **Omar Ahmad**, a *student at the University of Washington* studying **Geography: Data Science**.
 I love exploring maps, data visualization, and aviation.

-> “The best way to predict the future is to create it.” — *Peter Drucker*

 ---

 ### Useful Links